The Goverlan Task Manager provides additional functionality not found in the native Windows Task Manager.

 While focused on a machine.

-Via the Tools area, which will be focused to the admin machine.
+Via the Tools area, which will be focused on the admin machine.

 Connecting to other machines through the Task Manager